-- 28. The water demand forecasts in Table 2 do not include environmental water releases from water entitlements held by the Victorian Environmental Water Holder.
-For modelling purposes, it was assumed that the Victorian Environmental Water Holder will use 2021/22 planned releases and the annual allocation each year thereafter.
-The environmental allocations for key modelled river systems include: - Yarra River system: 17 GL/year - Thomson River system: 10 GL/year plus 3.9% of inflows to Thomson Reservoir (under the 'Post-1997 step climate change' streamflow scenario, 3.9% of inflows to Thomson Reservoir is approximately 7 GL/year on average). - 29.
+- 28. The water demand forecasts in Table 2 do not include environmental water releases from water entitlements held by the Victorian Environmental Water Holder for the Yarra, Tarago and Thomson basins.
+For modelling purposes, it was assumed that the Victorian Environmental Water Holder will use 2022/23 planned releases and the annual allocation each year thereafter.
+The environmental allocations for key modelled river systems include: - Yarra River system: 17 GL/year - Thomson River system: 10 GL/year plus 3.9% of inflows to Thomson Reservoir (under the 'Post-1997 step climate change' streamflow scenario, 3.9% of inflows to Thomson Reservoir is approximately 7 GL/year on average). - Tarago River system: 10.3% of inflows to Tarago Reservoir - 29.
 The water demand forecasts in Table 2 also do not include rural irrigation water releases from water entitlements held by Southern Rural Water.
 For modelling purposes, it is assumed that Southern Rural Water uses their annual allocation of 6% of inflows to Thomson Reservoir each year (under the 'Post-1997 step climate change' streamflow scenario, 6% of inflows to Thomson Reservoir is approximately 11 GL/year on average).